Sign In

 He says that he knows it is not the right decision for him and his business, but he did it for the purpose of establishing OpenAI.
 Many people in the AI scene will remember that when OpenAI released the GPT-4 Tech Report, people called it Closed AI as a sarcastic remark.
 This is because OpenAI, which had previously shown truly open activities by releasing papers and source codes up to GPT-3 and DALLE-2, is no longer releasing them.

-Shifting focus to AI safety and ethical aspects
+Pivoting to emphasize AI safety and ethics

-Re-evaluating commercialization strategy under new leadership
+Reassessing commercialization strategies under new leadership

-Strengthening AI education and awareness campaigns targeting the general public
+Expanded AI education and public awareness campaigns

 Subscribe to 'haebom'